psamuels00/echo-api/README.md

 <span style="color: orange">**TODO improve this section**</span>

-The contents of a text file may contain a single text template, or it may contain a complete rules specification, the same format as the \_echo_response parameter.
+The contents of an .echo file may contain a single text template, or it may contain a complete rules specification, the same format as the \_echo_response parameter.

 There is no limit to the number of file references that may be followed.
-Each time a rule with file content is selected, the contents of the file are loaded, treated as a template and resolved, and then parsed as a rules specification.
-This continues until some unqualified text is defined for return, or, after all rules have been excluded, an empty string.
+Each time a rule with .echo file content is selected, the contents of the file are loaded, treated as a template and resolved, and then parsed as a rules specification.
+This continues until some unqualified text or non-.echo file is defined for return, or, after all rules have been excluded, an empty string.

 ## Nesting Semantics